irisgallo/tennis-simulator/README.md

   * rendered a circle from scratch
   * created tick() function
   * created basic Ball class to track position and geometry
-  * successfully animated a Basic ball motion
+  * successfully animated a basic ball motion